wagnerks/ecss/docs/architecture.md

-# 🏛 Architecture Overview
+# Architecture Overview

-`ecss` centers on a minimal set of cooperating header‑only primitives that implement a sector (chunk) based ECS with deterministic layout, optional component grouping, and explicit maintenance (update / defrag).
+`ECSS` centers on a minimal set of cooperating header‑only primitives that implement a sector (chunk) based ECS with deterministic layout, optional component grouping, and explicit maintenance (update / defrag).
 This document drills into the main subsystems and their interaction.

 ---